Your well-being and safety are extremely important. While Berkeley is a relatively safe place, you must take precautions.

 These primarily appear as online advertisements on sites such as craigslist.org.
 The contact person will insist that you send them money for housing accommodations even though you have not yet visited the property in person.
-When students show up to the address, the place is unavailable.
+When you show up to the address, the place is unavailable.

 Callers say that they are from USCIS, IRS, or another government agency.
 They seem to have a lot of personal information about you and threaten to have you deported or file a complaint if you don't send money immediately.
 They may be able to mask their true phone number and may appear to be calling from a legitimate U.S. government agency number.
 Do not give them any information or follow their instructions.
-Contact BIO.
+Contact BIO immediately.

 Strangers may approach you in public and pressure you into accepting unwanted goods or services in return for money.
 Other scams may involve trying to coerce you into providing money or assistance, or diverting your attention while taking your belongings.

 In a "phishing" email scheme, criminals pose as a trusted person or organization, such as a bank or government agency.
 They will go to great lengths to make the email appear legitimate, and will often contain links to a phony website intended to bait victims into providing financial account information, passwords, and other information that can lead to identity theft.
 Recipients of a W-2 tax form from UC Berkeley should be aware of phishing emails containing W-2 or tax information.
-Read more here.
+Read more here and here.